Information & FAQ

 Fresh vegetables and fruit can be bought locally in the village shops in Msambweni, as can basic provisions such as milk, bread, eggs, rice, sugar and tea.
 There is also a local canteen for beers and sodas.
 Kassim will show you where to buy these.
 If you wish him to shop for you for very small items, that can be purchased in the local village such as more eggs he will keep detailed accounts and you can pay him directly.

-There are several well-stocked supermarkets in Diani in the main shopping precincts, ATM’s, Barclays Bank and a range of boutique shops and roadside kiosks.
+There are several well-stocked supermarkets in Diani in the main shopping precincts, ATMs, Barclays Bank and a range of boutique shops and roadside kiosks.

 We can make sure that there are basic supplies of fresh fish and vegetables and cold drinks for your arrival if you let us or Kassim know in advance.

 Breakages: we would ask that you give Kassim cash for any breakages so that he can replenish.
-He will give you a receipt.

 What about other shopping?